Ellen Crozier: Storylines

-The two married but the death of their baby Rose (Georgia Bishop) the following year, separated the two and they both had affairs.
-They finally decided to reunite but David felt obliged to stay with his girlfriend who was dying from cancer.
-The reconciled when David was diagnosed with a blinding disorder and the two left for an early retirement.
-Ellen informed Waverley Wilson (Claire Chitham) on the phone, that she and David would not be attending her marriage to David's son Fergus (Paul Ellis).
+By mid-1996 Ellen started to date the new clinic director David Kearney (Peter Elliott) with the soon pair moving in together and blending their families.
+However, between Johnny manipulations and Ellen misinterpreting David’s ex-wife answering his phone during a business trip, Ellen fled the country on a round the world trip with Grace.
+David eventually tracked down Ellen to a hospital in Fiji where she was working and revealed that she’s pregnant.
+The two married in 1997 but the death of their baby Rose (Georgia Bishop) the following year, separated the two and they both had affairs - Ellen with Rangi Heremaia and David with Bridget (Katie Wolfe).
+They finally decided to reunite but David felt obliged to stay with Bridget who was dying from brain cancer.
+The pair reconciled in 1999 when David was diagnosed with a blinding disorder and the two left for an early retirement in Hawke's Bay.
+Ellen informed Waverley Wilson (Claire Chitham) on the phone, that she and David would not be able to attend her wedding to David's son Fergus (Paul Ellis) in 2001 due to money problems and David’s health.